 Are you thinking about selling your home?
 Many retirees consider this.
 If you have lived in your current residence for at least two of the five years preceding a sale, you can exclude as much as $250,000 in gains from federal taxation (a married couple can shield up to $500,000).
 These limits, established in 1997, have never been indexed to inflation.
-The Department of the Treasury has been studying whether it has the power to adjust them.
-If modified for inflation, they would approach $400,000 for singles and $800,000 for married couples.
+This exclusion is only allowed once every two years.

 Low-income seniors may qualify for the Credit for the Elderly or Disabled.
-This incentive, intended for people 65 and older (and younger people who have retired due to permanent and total disability), can be as large as $7,500 based on your filing status.
+This incentive, intended for people 65 and older, can be as large as $7,500 based on your filing status.
 You must have very low AGI and nontaxable income to claim it, though.
 It is basically designed for those living wholly or mostly on Social Security benefits.